-Spain no longer has any COVID-19 entry requirements for anyone arriving into the country from the EU or Schengen area.
+Spain has dropped all COVID-19 entry requirements for anyone arriving into the country from the EU or Schengen area.

-Holidaymakers from the UK, and other countries outside the EU or Schengen area, need to show proof of full vaccination, proof of recovery from COVID-19, a negative antigen test result (taken in the 24 hours before departure) or a negative PCR test (taken in the 72 hours before departure).
+But UK holidaymakers, and others from countries outside the EU or Schengen area, need to show proof of full vaccination, recovery from COVID-19, a negative antigen test result (taken in the 24 hours before departure) or a negative PCR test (taken in the 72 hours before departure).

 With its sunny beaches, rich architectural heritage and delicious food, there are plenty of reasons why the Mediterranean nation was the world’s second-most visited country pre-pandemic.
 And, of course, the long-running favourite of British holidaymakers.

-So if you’re one of the many tourists eager to book a 2022 trip to Spain, here’s what you need to know.
+So if you’re one of the many tourists on their way to Spain, here’s what you need to know.

-What are the latest entry requirements for Spain?
+What are the latest travel rules for Spain?

 Tourists from within the EU or Schengen area no longer need to show any COVID-19 documents in order to enter the country.

 Visitors from outside the EU however, still need to show proof of vaccination, a recovery certificate or a negative test through the EU Digital COVID Certificate (EUDCC) or another valid document.

 Previously, if you did not have a EUDCC certificate (or another EU equivalent) you had to manually fill in Spain’s Health Control Form with these details, receiving a QR code to get through the airports.
 As of 20 September 2022, this system has been abolished.

 Spain is now accepting all certificates so long as they meet the same conditions as the EU Digital COVID Certificate.